Jasper-Ty/nckeys/README.md

 ## Tests

-Nearly all functions are tested with `deg=0..3` and `n=0..3`.
+Many, but not all, functions are tested with `deg=0..3` and `n=0..3`.

-To run the tests, install `unittest` with `pip install unittest`, and run all tests with `python -m unittest -v`.
+TO run all tests, do `uv run python -m unittest -v`.

-This package saves intermediate results in a folder called `DATA_DIR`, which is, by default, `./data`.
+This package saves intermediate results in a folder called `CACHE_DIR`, which is, by default, `./data`.

 ## To-do

-- Bijectivizations allowing zero
 - Optimize integer matrix code
-- Refactor `cache.py`